Hospital at Home

 How the service is provided

-Hospital at Home is run by Hertfordshire Community Trust in partnership with professionals from across the East & North Herts Health and Care Partnership.
+We run Hospital at Home in partnership with professionals from across the East and North Herts Health and Care Partnership.

-The multidisciplinary team of clinicians has easy access to advice and care from dieticians, palliative care, the community respiratory team and the Integrated Heart Failure Service.
+Our team of clinicians has easy access to support and advice from a range of specialist services, including dieticians, palliative care, the community respiratory team and the Integrated Heart Failure Service.

-This kit is supplied by a company called Doccla, who will show you (or a carer, if appropriate) how to use it.
+This kit is supplied by a company called Doccla, who will show you, or a carer, if you have one, how to use it.

 When your treatment ends